serek4/H4AsyncMQTT/docs/api.md

 H4AMC_X_INVALID_LENGTH, // length of payload does not match expected data type in x functions - server sent malformed message - SERIOUS PROBLEM
-H4AMC_USER_LOGIC_ERROR,  // Calling any API that requires a connection to the server H4AMC_NO_SSL, // Tried to call secureTLS() but you've not built correctly, refer to tls document
+H4AMC_USER_LOGIC_ERROR,  // Calling any API that requires a connection to the server H4AMC_NO_SSL, // Tried to call secureTLS() but you've not built correctly, refer to tls document H4AMC_NOT_RUNNING, // The library isn't connected to the server at the moment!
 // FOR MQTT5 ONLY:
 H4AMC_SERVER_DISCONNECT, // the server sends Disconnect.
 H4AMC_NO_SERVEROPTIONS, // No server options found!